from small one page howto to huge articles all in one place

 -

-The calling process does not have the appropriate privilege to perform
+The calling process does not have appropriate privileges to perform

 the requested operation.